WeTechHK/Universal-BCOS-DOC/source/develop/formal-verification/index.md

 ---
 title: Formal verification of smart contracts
-description: An overview of formal verification for Ethereum smart contracts
+description: An overview of formal verification for Universal BCOS smart contracts
 lang: en
 ---